Multiple Intelligences: What Does the Research Say?

-Verbal-linguistic intelligence refers to an individual's ability to analyze information and produce work that involves oral and written language, such as speeches, books, and memos.
+- Verbal-linguistic intelligence refers to an individual's ability to analyze information and produce work that involves oral and written language, such as speeches, books, and emails.

 The Difference Between Multiple Intelligences and Learning Styles

-One common misconception about multiple intelligences is that it means the same as “learning styles.”
-Instead, multiple intelligences represents different intellectual abilities, while learning styles represent different approaches to tasks.
+One common misconception about multiple intelligences is that it means the same thing as learning styles.
+Instead, multiple intelligences represents different intellectual abilities.
 Learning styles, according to Howard Gardner, are the ways in which an individual approaches a range of tasks.
-They have been categorized in a number of different ways -- visual/auditory/kinesthetic, impulsive/reflective, right brain/left brain, etc. Gardner argues that the idea of learning styles does not contain clear criteria for how one would define a learning style, where the style comes, and how it can be recognized/assessed.
+They have been categorized in a number of different ways -- visual, auditory, and kinesthetic, impulsive and reflective, right brain and left brain, etc. Gardner argues that the idea of learning styles does not contain clear criteria for how one would define a learning style, where the style comes, and how it can be recognized and assessed.
 He phrases the idea of learning styles as "a hypothesis of how an individual approaches a range of materials."

 What Multiple Intelligences Theory Can Teach Us

 While additional research is still needed to determine the best measures for assessing and supporting a range of intelligences in schools, the theory has provided opportunities to broaden definitions of intelligence.
 As an educator, it is useful to think about the different ways that information can be presented.
 However, it is critical to not classify students as being specific types of learners nor as having an innate or fixed type of intelligence.

 Practices Supported by Research